-- The financial product shall invest in companies with at least a 20% of revenues aligned with the financial product's thematics; - At least 20% of the initial thematic universe is reduced in order to define the final thematic universe (based on SDG alignment and DNSH criteria); - The financial product shall have at least 90% of its assets (excluding ancillary liquid assets) covered by the ESG analysis based on the proprietary ESG methodology; - The financial product shall have at least 90% of its assets covered by the SDG alignment and DNSH analysis based on the proprietary sustainable investments methodology (excluding ancillary liquid assets); - The financial product shall invest at least 85% of its portfolio in "sustainable investments" as defined in Article 2 (17) of the SFDR regulation.
-Criteria to qualify an investment as "sustainable investment" and the quantitative and qualitative thresholds are indicated in the main part of the Prospectus. - The financial product's shall invest at least 10% of its assets in companies "EU Taxonomy Aligned".
+- The financial product shall invest in companies with at least a 20% of revenues aligned with the financial product's thematics; - The financial product shall have at least 90% of its assets (excluding ancillary liquid assets) covered by the ESG analysis based on the proprietary ESG methodology.
+Criteria to qualify an investment as "sustainable investment" and the quantitative and qualitative thresholds are indicated in the main part of the Prospectus.

+• The financial product's shall invest at least 1% of its assets in companies "EU Taxonomy Aligned".